 While the intended parents’ budget will play a large role in how much you get paid for being a surrogate, your own experience with surrogacy will also impact your surrogate mother compensation.
 Women who have more experience with surrogacy and have proven they can carry a healthy surrogate pregnancy frequently get paid more than women who are going through their first surrogate pregnancy.

 When you work with a surrogacy professional, they can give you a more accurate estimate of how your experience will impact how much you will get paid to be a surrogate.
 In addition, they will help you determine your desired base compensation and help you move forward with finding the perfect intended parents for your surrogacy process.

 Because how much surrogate mothers are paid varies so much from situation to situation, it’s critical that you speak with a surrogacy lawyer or surrogacy professional to better understand exactly how much your surrogate mother compensation may be.

-To get a better idea of some of the compensation opportunities available to you, check out these surrogacy agencies:
+To get a better idea of some of the compensation opportunities available to you can contact a surrogacy agency today.